r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 (Dammit, how could I be so stupid!?
 What kind of Servant goes around saying they can't win!? )

 **Mandricardo:**
 (Then again, I don't wanna lie.
-And it's not like{(M) he'd /(F) she'd} believe me, anyway!
+And it's not like[♂ he'd /♀ she'd] believe me, anyway!
 I mean, how the hell can anyone beat real-life gods? )

 **Mandricardo:**
 (Not to mention we've got way fewer Servants now, and Artemis's keeping a much closer eye out than she was before. )